-- Step 1 - Select the clock source and Master mode using the SPIM2~SPIM0 bits in the SPIC0 control register. - Step 2 Setup the SPICSEN bit and setup the SPIMLS bit to choose if the data is MSB or LSB shifted first, this must be same as the Slave device. - Step 3 Setup the SPIEN bit in the SPIC0 control register to enable the SPI interface. - Step 4 For write operations: write the data to the SPID register, which will actually place the data into the TXRX buffer.
-Then use the SPISCK and SPISDO lines to output the data.
+- Step 1

+Select the SPI Master mode and clock source using the SPIM2~SPIM0 bits in the SPIC0 control register.

+- Step 2

+Setup the SPICSEN bit and setup the SPIMLS bit to choose if the data is MSB or LSB first, this

+must be same as the Slave device.

+- Step 3

+Setup the SPIEN bit in the SPIC0 control register to enable the SPI interface.

+- Step 4

+For write operations: write the data to the SPID register, which will actually place the data into the TXRX buffer.
+Then use the SPISCK and SPISCS lines to output the data.
 After this go to step 5.

-For read operations: the data transferred in on the SPISDI line will be stored in the TXRX buffer - Step 5 Check the SPIWCOL bit if set high then a collision error has occurred so return to step 4.
+For read operations: the data transferred in on the SPISDI line will be stored in the TXRX buffer until all the data has been received at which point it will be latched into the SPID register.

+- Step 5

+Check the SPIWCOL bit if set high then a collision error has occurred so return to step 4.
 If equal to zero then go to the following step.

+- Step 6

+Check the SPITRF bit or wait for a SPI serial bus interrupt.

+- Step 7

+Read data from the SPID register.